 I love that essential oils are small, lightweight, and portable.
 You can take them to work or when you’re running an errand.
 Some people (like me!) like to inhale the essential oil directly-you can do this by taking a few moments throughout the day.

 You can also apply essential oil on your skin–as long as they are diluted, of course.
-These essential oils seep through your skin which alleviate fibromyalgia symptoms.
+These essential oils seep through your skin which alleviates fibromyalgia symptoms.

 It’s important to take note that essential oils are not regulated by the Food and Drug Administration, so that means the quality is going to differ from each brand.
 Choose the brand you trust!